aravindvcyber/LendingClubCaseStudy/README.md

 # Lending Club Case Study

-**Lending Club is US based peer-to-peer consumer finance company founded in 2007.
+**Lending Club is US based peer-to-peer consumer finance company founded in 2007.**

-Lending Club specialises in lending various types of loans to urban customers.
+**It specialises in lending various types of loans to urban customers.**

-LendingClub matches borrowers with investors willing to fund their loans.**
+**It matches borrowers with investors willing to fund their loans.**

 > When the company receives a loan application, the company has to make a decision for loan approval based on the applicant’s profile.
 Two types of risks are associated with the bank’s decision: